flekschas/jupyter-scatter/docs/axes-legend-tooltip.md

 ## Tooltip

-Having a legend is necessary to understand the mapping of data to visual properties but it requires quite a bit of eye movement from the point (you're currently focusing on) to the legend and back.
-To make this more efficient, Jupyter Scatter can show a tooltip explaining a point's encoded properties.
+Having a legend is necessary to understand the mapping of data to visual properties but it requires quite a bit of eye movement from the point you're currently focusing on to the legend and back.
+To make this more efficient, Jupyter Scatter supports a tooltip to show a point's encoded and other properties.

 ```py
 scatter.tooltip(True)